 The function of the geometra needs to be clearly understood.
-He is an expert on property law as well as being qualified to undertake and oversee structural work.
-In consequence we always advise engaging a geometra to draw up the preliminario di vendita, (preliminary contract) otherwise known as the compromesso, which is the legally binding contract between buyer and seller.
-In addition, a geometra is bound by his professional body to observe standards of professional competence and responsibility and can be sued if he fails to match up to them.
+The person is an expert on property law as well as being qualified to undertake and oversee structural work.
+A geometra is bound by his professional body to observe standards of professional competence and responsibility and can be sued if he fails to match up to them.
 He will therefore have indemnity cover similar to other professional advisers.

-In drafting the text of a contract a geometra is responsible for the accuracy of that contract and for representing his client's interests.
-Foreign buyers unfamiliar with the role of the geometra may seek to engage a lawyer (avvocato or notaio) but both of these usually delegate the work of conveyancing to a geometra, so the client who engages anyone other than a geometra may well end up paying two fees for no advantage.
+In drafting the text of a contract, which is then passed on to the notary, a geometra is responsible for the accuracy and for representing his client's interests.
+Foreign buyers unfamiliar with the role of the geometra may seek to engage a lawyer (avvocato) but these usually delegate the work of conveyancing to a geometra, so the client who engages anyone other than a geometra may well end up paying two fees, to no advantage!

 What about the choice of a notary?

-The buyer bears the burden of the notary's fee, so he has the privilege of nominating the notary to be used.
-It makes little difference which notary is used as all are representatives of the Republic.
-Their function is to ensure that the persons appearing as purchasers and vendors are who they claim to be; to ensure that they have the right to enter into the contract in question (i.e. the vendor has title etc); to ensure that the contract is legal and binding; to collect all statutory fees and charges levied by the relevant authorities such as the Building and Land Registries; to register the final contract (rogito); and to archive the original version of the contract for future reference.
+The buyer pays the notary's fee, so therefore has the privilege of nominating the notary to be used.
+All notaries are representatives of the Italian government.
+Their function is to ensure that the persons appearing as purchasers and vendors are who they claim to be; to ensure that they have the right to enter into the contract in question (i.e. the vendor has title etc); to ensure that the contract is legal and binding; to collect all statutory fees and charges levied by the relevant authorities such as the Building and Land Registries; to register the final contract (l' atto notarile); and to archive the original version of the contract for future reference.

 Is it true that there are many risks and problems relating to buying property in Italy?

-See our STEP BY STEP GUIDE TO BUYING PROPERTY IN TUSCANY for a full description of the process.
+See our QUICK GUIDE TO BUYING PROPERTY IN ITALY for a full description of the process.

 There are always risks when buying property from a distance and especially when buying restoration properties.
 Villatua always advise that care and common sense should be applied when looking at properties and make sure you have the right support in place.
 The geometra is a very important person in any property deal and it is this person who must ensure that previous works have been condoned, for example.